Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

     </details>

 * **On group name don't add full name to subgroups.
-Don't use Module suffix if it already inside on Module. on Don't use camelCase add a space.**
+Don't use Module suffix if it already inside on Module.**

     <details>